“If your participants are so good, why don’t they just go get jobs on their own?”

 I get this question occasionally when pitching new Praxis business partners.
 They hear how Praxis participants can create value for their businesses on day one, how they are courageous, ambitious go-getters, and how they are people excited about working with builders and makers.
 This is a fair thought — what more does Praxis bring to the table than just the opportunity to work at a high-growth company?

 The Praxis experience is more than just being plopped into a high-growth company and working with executive team members.
-It is more than just three months of training and personal/professional development before joining these companies.
+It is more than just an intensive bootcamp with training and personal/professional development before joining these companies.
 It is the opportunity to build your career around value creation, not just titles and credentials.

 By participating in Praxis, high-caliber young people get the opportunity to join much more than just a company — they join a full experience that accelerates their career and independence.